 Complete the drop/add form, have the instructor of the added courses sign it and submit the form to the Student Services Office.

-Students can drop a course with a 100% refund within the first two weeks of the term.
+Students can drop a full semester course with a 100% refund within the first two weeks of the term.
+For any flex course that is shorter than the full semester, the course may be dropped at 100% refund if dropped within the first 20% of the course.

 Complete the drop/add form and submit it to the Student Services Office.